Does stress cause stomach problems?

 Most of the time, these symptoms are psychological – we might feel irritable, lack focus, and feel very worried.
 However, stress symptoms can be physical as well.

-Yes, it can.
+But both stress and anxiety can also impact your gut.
 Experiencing a stressful situation can cause short-term problems in the digestive system, including:

 In addition, you might find that stress affects your appetite, causing you to eat more or less than you would normally.